An ongoing series of video art vignettes from this brave new geological epoch that we suddenly find ourselves in, the Anthropocene…

 Video © 2017-2018 Adam Sébire (AU) www.adamsebire.info

 AnthropoScene III : Hellisheiði; or, the post-modern Prometheus

 At COP21 in Paris, December 2015, the world’s leaders stated their “aspiration" to limit global warming to an upper limit of 1.5ºC this century.
-On the planet's present trajectory of greenhouse gas emissions there is no way to achieve this without what is termed geoengineering: using technology — most of it unproven — to “engineer" the climate.
+On the planet's present greenhouse gas emissions trajectory there is no way to achieve this without what is sometimes termed climate engineering: using technology — most of it unproven and with unknown potential side-effects — to “engineer" our climate.

 Carbon capture and storage (CCS) is arguably the most benign of these technologies.
-But despite being politically attractive it has proven both difficult and expensive.
-Furthermore, all forms of climate engineering potentially come with what ethical philosophers such as Clive Hamilton term “moral hazards”.
+But despite being both difficult and expensive it has proven politically attractive as a “technofix”, delaying decarbonisation.
+Indeed all forms of climate engineering potentially come with what ethical philosophers such as Clive Hamilton identify as “moral hazards”.

 Hellisheiði in Iceland is the other-worldly site of the CarbFix2 & Climeworks projects.
-Since October 2017 this test site has been "carbon scrubbing" directly from the surrounding air, mixing the captured CO₂ with water, and injecting it via domed wells into basalt rock formations surrounding Hengill, an active volcano, where it mineralises: anthropogenic carbon sequestered as anthropic rock.
+Since October 2017 this test site has been capturing carbon dioxide directly from the surrounding air.
+It mixes the captured CO₂ with water, injecting it via domed wells into the basalt rock formations surrounding Hengill, an active volcano, where it mineralises: anthropogenic carbon dioxide sequestered as rock.